When I first decided to teach reading in a fun way, I was a bit overwhelmed.

 They aren’t really that interested in the letters.

-Later I learned to start off the journey by teaching the letters that make their name.
+It’s the letters that make up their name.

 Why not teach letters following the ABC sequence?